BuildOnViction/docs/docs/whitepaper.md

 and make valid transactions onto the blockchain (see [here](#Safety).
 An occurrence of a liveness fault is when transaction omission, information withholding, or message reordering, among a number of violations are observed.
-This type of fault is unlikely to happen in **Tomochain** because the block creation masternodes list is ordered in a pre-determined way for each epoch, thus if even an attacking masternode omits some transactions, the latter will be processed and validated by the next honest masternode in
+This type of fault is unlikely to happen in **TomoChain** because the block creation masternodes list is ordered in a pre-determined way for each epoch, thus if even an attacking masternode omits some transactions, the latter will be processed and validated by the next honest masternode in